Pastillo River: Origin

 Río Pastillo has its origin in the northern mountains of Ponce's Barrio Marueño, in an area called Yagrumo.
 This river runs for approximately 19 km before reaching barrio Canas in the city of Ponce where it merges with Río Canas to form Matilde River.
 The Government of Puerto Rico has plans to canalize this river.

 Feeder streams

 Quebrada Limón and Quebrada del Agua are two of the main feeder streams to Pastillo River.
 Quebrada del Agua was diverted via canalization to drain directly to the Caribbean Sea.
-In times of heavy rainfall, Quebrada del Agua was prone to overflow, as it happened on 7 October 1985, when 16 people died due to its flooding.
+In times of heavy rainfall, Quebrada del Agua was prone to overflow, as happened on 7 October 1985, when 16 people died due to its flooding.

 Course of the river

 The following table summarizes the course of Rio Pastillo in terms of roads crossed.
 Roads are listed as the river flows from its origin in the mountains of Quebrada Limon, east of the city of Ponce, to its merging with Rio Canas to form Rio Matilde in Barrio Canas (N/A = Data not available):